 We woke to a bright, hot day with Harvey parked in the driveway looking ready for the off.
 We were too, though I discovered that the final delivery in the blinds saga was due at our old house today, so we decided to wait until the UPS man had done his rounds before heading North.
 That meant more time in the pool in the sunshine and more time to phone home and do our last bits of packing up.
 It was a gentle start to the trip.
-The Guske windshield blinds came around two thirty so I went back down and retrieved them from Joe the painter who had already covered the downstairs in a rather fetching shade of cream.
+The Guske windshield blinds came around two thirty so I drove back into Georgetown and retrieved them from Joe the painter who had already covered the downstairs in a rather fetching shade of cream.
 It looked very crisp, but somehow, not like our house any more.
 Goodbye street, and back up to Bethesda for another round of farewells and thank yous and plans to meet again.
 Margo and Greg, you looked after us royally – it was a terrific weekend.

 Finally after all the planning and wondering and hard work, the three of us were sitting in our old motorhome with the big engine rumbling into life.
 Philippa and I confessed later that we were both nervous.
 A year ago we hadn’t even heard of these big old buses, but now we were pulling onto the Beltway in ours.
 Tom slipped into his old travelling groove and made movies with lego characters behind us.